 Additional video monitoring

-At the metal detector (separate from the security system)?
+At the metal detector (separate from the security system)

 Video monitors on the bench to show videoconference near end/far end (video only) or the live steam being provided for the general public or both?

-TV Monitor(s) for the audience to view videoconference far end.
+Monitor(s) for the audience to view videoconference far end.

-Microphones at the Counsel tables (2) Note that this would impact the size and cost of the audio processor
+Microphones at the Counsel tables (2) Note that this would impact the size and cost of the audio processor; Condenser mics muted after intro/rollcall, actively managed by the clerk; Counsel mics for the purpose of being able to hear Counsel when they introduce themselves.
+These need to be able to capture sound while Counsel is standing up to introduce themselves.
+Note that these mics would then be turned down during the hearing so that there is no more sound captured by them and that this would be an operational task for the clerk

 Additional control features on the touch panel to handle any optional functionality above.

-Courtroom Lighting and/or Light levels?
+Courtroom Lighting and/or Light levels

+Additional touch panels for control

+Split screen: Some courts might want split screen as well as picture in picture.
+Split screen may be useful if/when sign language is mandatory

+Speaker timer control at the bench and clerk (on all touch panels) – at PJ seat with slack for movement; Certain justices prefer not to have the speaker timer feature in the courtroom,.
+Feature should be readily accessible, however, for placement in Supreme Court setting if desired in that environment.

+Speaker timer display indicator at lectern and possibly other locations

+Sound masking system

 Supreme Court Courtroom Standards